rmbeddor14/openai_function_calling_practice/README.md

 - This is basic and doesn't use structured outputs that I can tell, I was just doing it to get a feel for how to do this procedure

 - in a *plot twist*, chatgpt did not write very much of this code for me!!
 I really had to go through it myself (which is great for learning).
-It was actually not great at understanding open ai's documentation / features
+Not for lack of trying though!
+It turns out that ChatGPT was actually not great at understanding open ai's documentation / features.
+So went old school with this one!

 ## Demo